Great Backyard Bird Count (this weekend!)

-Become a citizen scientist this weekend with GBBC!
+Become a citizen scientist with GBBC!

 If you and your students get “hooked on helping” through citizen science, you can continue with other projects and BirdSleuth resources.
-For example, our Most Wanted Birds Kit for middle schoolers and our Science Investigators Kit for Homeschoolers each scaffold a long-term citizen science project!
+Our Most Wanted Birds Kit for middle schoolers and our Science Investigators Kit for Homeschoolers each scaffold a long-term citizen science project!

 If you like the idea of exposing your students to nature your local environment, consider giving GBBC a try!
 Let us know in the comments if you participated, and share your experience and ideas!